 The software engineering minor provides students with an opportunity to gain a deeper understanding of software engineering in the context of their respective fields of study.
-Depending on their choice of courses, students who opt for this minor enhance their academic experience by gaining a deeper understanding of processes with which professionals build software today as well as current techniques for designing and building professionalquality software.
+Depending on their choice of courses, students enhance their academic experience by gaining a deeper understanding of processes with which professionals build software today as well as current techniques for designing and building professional quality software.

-Prerequisites-Chose one of the following:
+Prerequisites- -Choose one of the following:

-4003-233 Computer Science 3

 4003-243 Object-Oriented Programming

-4003-263 Computer Science for Transfers.
+4003-263 Computer Science for Transfers

+Required Cour ses:

 4010-361 Software Engineering

 4010-362 Engineering of Software Subsystems

 4010-456 Software Engineering Process

-Elective Courses-Subject to having the proper prerequisites, students must take two additional 4-credit elective courses from the list of undergraduate software engineering offerings.
+Elective Courses-Students take two additional 4-credit elective courses from the list of undergraduate software engineering offerings.
 At least 12 of the credits taken toward this minor must not be required by the student's home program.